NanoComp/meep/doc/docs/Build_From_Source.md

 If you want to modify the source code, you will want to have a number of additional packages, most importantly the [Git](https://git-scm.com/) version-control system.

-Once you have Git, you can grab the latest development version of Meep with:
+Once you have Git, you can obtain a copy of the source repository from GitHub:

 ```sh
  git clone https://github.com/stevengj/meep.git
 ```

-This gives you a fresh, up-to-date repository in a directory `meep`.
+This command clones the repository in a local directory `meep`.
 See the [Git manual](https://git-scm.com/doc) for more information on using Git.
 Perhaps the most useful command is `git pull` which you can execute periodically to get any new updates to the development version.

 Git will give you an absolutely minimal set of sources; to create a usable directory, you should run: